Decoding The Adapter Pattern

 }

-Next we will make sure that our existing class or adpater conforms to the above contract
+Next, we ensure our existing class or adapter conforms to this contract:

 class LegacyGeoAdapter implements GeocoderInterface